 Wednesday: 7 p.m. for Bible Classes

 evangelist/editor: Tom Edwards (912) 281-9917

-https://thomastedwards.com/go/all.htm/ (This is for the older version of the Gospel Observer website, but with bulletins going back to March 4, 1990.)
+https://thomastedwards.com/go/all.htm (This is a link to the older version of the Gospel Observer website, but with bulletins going back to March 4, 1990.)